Transpyler/transpyler/README.rst

 As a convenience tool, you can list the functions you want to translate and we offer a tool that uses Google Translate to create a boilerplate for your standard lib functions.
-Google Translate is a wonderful tool, but we all know how bad it is for serious translations.
-Keep that in mind.
+Google Translate is a wonderful tool, but we all know how bad it can get for serious translations.
+Always keep that in mind.

-It all started with Pytuguês, and it is by far the most mature translation.
-If you want to support some specific language, please check the Pytuguês standard lib (it has some english comments!).
-I started a few projects for some languages that I or some of my friends have a minimum grasp.
-I am not fluent in those languages at all, so it is more of a shout for help for the community to take over and participate.
-Translation is not technically demanding, and anyone minimally familiar with Python can help.
-There is no excuse: just contribute!

-Here is a small list of projects using Transpyler.
+Here is a list of all projects using Transpyler.

 * Pytuguês: the original Python to portuguese.
+* Pykor: Korean version.
-* Pytuñol: Python to Portuñol.
+* Pytuñol: non-serious translation to Portuñol.
+It is a minimal project and can be used as a template for new translations.

-.. * Pyella: Python to Spanish.
-   * Schlange: a German Python experiment.
-   * Pysperanto: Python for a language with no native speakers.
-   * Py-Klingon: A silly Python example just for fun :)

 How about the builtin types?
 ----------------------------

 Python builtins poses a challenge.
 They cannot be monkey-patched at Python level, but we need to modify them.
-We want the "teH" constant to spell as "teH" rather than "True" in our translated Py-Klingon language.
+In Py-Klingon, we want the "teH" constant (True) to be represented as "teH" rather than "True".
 We also want method names for lists, strings, etc to be fully translated.

-Transpyler messes with these types at C library level using ctypes.
-The techniques are very similar to those implemented in a module called forbiddenfruit, which recommends never to use itself unless you want to do something dangerous or silly :)
+Transpyler messes with these types at C level using ctypes.
+The techniques are very similar to those implemented in a module called ``forbiddenfruit``, which recommends never to use itself unless you want to do something dangerous or silly :)

-In the language introduced by this module, modifying a method to a builtin type is called making a curse.
+In the language introduced by ``forbiddenfruit``, modifying a method to a builtin type is called making a curse.
 We provide a tools to curse Python's builtins easily and effectively.